robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

   3. The `order` sets the order in which modules are sequenced in the process.

-- `Transform.py` is the main tranformation file.
+- `Transform.py` is the main transformation file.
 It should contain a function

   ```coffeescript
   transform(code, parameters) -> (code, parameters)